theSharque/kino/SMOKE_TEST.md

 **Expected Results**:
 - ✅ Frame is removed from timeline
-- ✅ All variant image files are deleted from filesystem
+- ✅ All variant image files are deleted from filesystem (for SDXL frames)
+- ✅ All sequential PNG files are deleted from filesystem (for Wan22-I2V frames)
 - ✅ All variant JSON parameter files are deleted
 - ✅ All database records for the frame variants are deleted
 - ✅ No orphaned files remain

 ---

-### Test 6: Project Deletion
+### Test 7: Project Deletion
 **Objective**: Verify project deletion removes all associated data

 **Steps**: